pmean/build-website/text/05/OpenEndedQuestions.md

 > within a small number of the comments.*

 A first step is to see if those who responded to the open ended question differ in their demographics from those who did not.
-O\'Cathain and Kate Thomas cite an example of a nursing survey where the proportion of open ended respondents increased among those who were dissatisfied with their jobs.
+O'Cathain and Kate Thomas cite an example of a nursing survey where the proportion of open ended respondents increased among those who were dissatisfied with their jobs.